pryv/dev-site/DataTypes.md

 TODO: decide depending on the choosen database.
 The best would be to keep human readable identifier (see slugify).
 Validation rule in that case: `/^[a-zA-Z0-9._-]{1,100}$/` (alphanum between 3 and 100 chars).

 * The identity of every activity channel must be unique within its owning user's data
-* The identity of every activity state or event must be unique within its containing channel
+* The identity of every activity context or event must be unique within its containing channel

 ### Timestamp